 Step 1: Make a reservation.
 Call us at 206.842.3132.
 Upcoming dates are:

 We limit each jury to 20 artists so that we have ample time to consider your work.

 Step 2: Fill out a jury application checklist to bring with you on your appointment day.
-You can download the jury application checklist here (it’s on the final page of the instruction sheet) or pick one up at BAC.
+You can download the jury application checklist here (it’s located on the last page of the instruction sheet) or pick one up at BAC.